zerotropism/micrograd/README.md

 ## Content

-* Notebook with refresher on calculus and building the entire reasoning
+* `notebook.ipynb` with refresher on calculus and building the entire reasoning
 * `graph.py` file with visualization method
 * `headers.py` file with classes and functions declaration
 * `main.py` script file to illustrate micrograd